moabid42/S3canner/terraform/README.md

 # Terraform Docomentation

+__Description :__ The following documentation serves as a wiki, explaining the config and resources created by terraform, for more info check the comments within the code.

 ## Terraform Config
 This configuration file provides various settings that define the behavior and performance of S3canner, a system for detecting malicious files using Amazon Web Services (AWS) resources.
 Here's a breakdown of the individual settings: